-Post-processing:
+• Post-processing:

-A great variety of arithmetic operations on result combinations is possible (e.g. difference of kinetic and strain energy density).
+- A great variety of arithmetic operations on result combinations is possible (e.g. difference of kinetic and strain energy density).
 Each single column may be used as operand.
-All PERMAS functions with matching number of input parameters can also be used (e.g. logarithmic function to post-process acoustic levels).
+All functions with matching number of input parameters can also be used (e.g. logarithmic function to post-process acoustic levels). - The visualization of tensors and principal stress components is colored due to values.